 An hour or two later, we returned to her car and shut the doors like any other time.
 Suddenly, an awkward tension filled the space between us.
-She turned toward me and began acknowledging every sense of friendship we had and how she wanted to pursue a more personal relationship with me.
+She turned toward me and began to acknowledge every sense of friendship we had and how she wanted to pursue a more personal relationship with me.

 I sat there motionless.
 Then shrugging a few times, I told her I was not ready for dating.
 She said she understood but wanted to remain friends.
 Hoping to retain our connection, I committed to the sentiment as well.

-The following year added more awkwardness to our friendship, as it was common knowledge we had both decided to spend time with other people.
+The following year added more awkwardness to our friendship, as it was common knowledge that we had both decided to spend time with other people.
 Yet, it remains a quintessential year for us, not only for the complexities it added but for the maturity we gained as well.
 For some clarification, it was during this time that I moved back in with my parents, and my friendship with Blake and Kyle diminished.
 Then Christian and I leaned on each other as her grandmother passed away.

 Because it took us so long to formally date, we had already discovered each others’ strengths and weaknesses, and dealt with where our relationship could take us.
-Within months we were discussing engagement rings and planning the foreseeable purchase.
+Within months we were discussing engagement rings and planning the desired purchase.

 With the ring in hand I drove to our beloved parking lot [September of 2011].
 When we arrived, the conversation turned to our plot.
 As it began to rain, she was telling how she put herself out there and I shot her down.
 Getting out of my car I ran to open her door.
 Kneeling in the cold rain I asked her to marry me.
 With a surprised face she said yes.
 I jumped toward her and as we kissed, Taylor Swift began to sing ‘Back To December’.
 We sat back to realize someone was calling her.